Arden (estate): History

+The estate passed on to his widow, Mary Averell Harriman, who a year later donated 10000 acre and one million dollars to New York State to start Harriman State Park.

+The 100000 sqft Arden House was designed in an American Beaux-Arts style, and unique among the Gilded Age Estates for being wholly American in design, materials, and execution.
+When many original American robber barons were building European-style castles upstate, Harriman sought to demonstrate American excellence by having his home built and furnished by domestic artisans.
+Even most of the stone used came from the estate, produced in abundance when a 50 acre plateau was blasted out of the summit of Mount Orama to site the home and its gardens.

+To aid in construction, railroadman Harriman had a cog railway installed for hauling men and materials up the steep slope, bypassing the meandering 3 mi long gently inclined carriageway.

-The house features a dramatic music room, modeled after a medieval great hall.
+The home features a dramatic music room, modeled after a medieval great hall.
 Around the central courtyard is a brick corridor lined with murals by Barry Faulkner.
 Harriman commissioned a number of American artists to decorate the house.
 James Earle Fraser did a bas-relief portrait of Harriman over one of the fireplaces, as well as a fountain in the interior court; Malvina Hoffman did a bust of Mrs. Harriman; and Charles Cary Rumsey did a fountain of the Three Graces, a marble fireplace surround that featured a caricature of architect Thomas Hastings, and corbel carvings of bighorn sheep in the music room.
 He also managed to marry Harriman's daughter, Mary, in 1910, much to the surprise of society.
 Lining the staircase were Herter Brothers tapestries depicting the creation of the house.
 On the second floor was an "Indian Corridor", featuring photographs of Native Americans taken by Edward S. Curtis during the Harriman Alaska Expedition of 1899.

-Mary Averell Harriman gave the house to her son W. Averell Harriman upon his wedding in 1915, although she continued to live in the west wing of the building until her death in 1932.
+In 1915 Mary Averell Harriman, gave the house to her son, W. Averell Harriman as a wedding present (but she continued to live in the west wing of the building until her death in 1932).
 After the U.S. entered World War II, the family offered the house to the U.S. Navy, which turned it into the first of the Navy's convalescent hospitals, modeled on those that England and Russia had already successfully created.
 In 1950, Averell Harriman and his brother Roland deeded the property to Columbia University, as "home of The American Assembly", a public policy institution founded by Dwight D. Eisenhower the same year.
 It became primarily used as a center for executive management programs.
 The house was identified as America's first conference center, and became a National Historic Landmark in 1966 but is not open to the public.